rich-e-dev/module-2/README.md

 # Loan Qualifier Application

-This tool was created to help
+This tool was created to help the user see what loans they qualify and to export the results to a CSV file.

 ---